Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

     ![Choose options](../../Assets/Screenshots/POS/Sales/Cashpoint/ChooseOption.png "[Choose options]")

 2. Present the various options to the customer.
-    + If the customer do not want to use the service, click the [CANCEL] button.
+    + If the customer does not want to use the service, click the [CANCEL] button.
     The *Choose options* window is closed.
-    + If the customer want to use the service, continue.
+    + If the customer wants to use the service, continue.
         Depending on the service option, additional information might be required, for example, if a customer wants to have his/her name printed on a shirt.

 3. If applicable, enter the name or other information that might be required.